-The Department or the MCO may terminate this contract at any time with at least 90 days written notice.
+The State of West Virginia, Department of Administration Purchasing through the Department or the MCO may terminate this contract at any time with at least 30days written notice.
 The effective date must be the first day of a month.
 The MCO must be paid the following: